kwur/new-kwur-site/_posts/2009-08-12-stack-sessions-casper-and-the-cookies.md

 ---
 <div class="pf-content">
   <p>
     Athens pop veterans <a href="http://www.myspace.com/casperthecookies">Casper and the Cookies</a> played a couple of tunes and chatted for a bit last week before their show at the Firebird.
-They sounded great in the studio and put on a hell of a show on stage &#8211; next time they roll into town I&#8217;d recommend catching them live.
+They sounded great in the studio and put on a hell of a show on stage – next time they roll into town I’d recommend catching them live.
 Anyway, we discussed their new album, <a href="http://www.casperfandango.com/store.html">Modern Silence</a>, the convoluted story behind the 15-minute-long song on said album, and the value of Schnuck brand whiskey, among other things.
 Check the interview <a href="http://www.megaupload.com/?d=AMD7EUVX">HERE</a>, and snag a song from the performance, in crystal clear stereo, below.
   </p>

   <p>